MicrosoftDocs/microsoft-authentication-library-javascript/msal-javascript-conceptual/index.md

 ## Security reporting

 If you find a security issue with our libraries or services [please report it to the Microsoft Security Response Center (MSRC)](https://aka.ms/report-security-issue) with as much detail as possible.
-Your submission may be eligible for a bounty through the [Microsoft Bounty](https://aka.ms/bugbounty) program.
-Please do not post security issues to GitHub Issues or any other public site.
-We will contact you shortly upon receiving the information.
-If you'd like to get notifications of when security incidents occur, [subscribe to security advisory alerts](https://msrc-blog.microsoft.com/2022/08/09/security-update-guide-notification-system-news-create-your-profile-now/).